Diet and weight management

 Visit the change for life for some more great recipe ideas.

 Eating well as a family has never been easier with the Food Plan supporting the Leicestershire Nutrition and Dietetics Service (www.lnds.nhs.uk).
-Through working with city school and nurseries we have improved the nutrition standards and helped families hone their cooking skills.
+Through working with city school's and nurseries we have improved the nutrition standards and helped families hone their cooking skills.

 What services can I access?